 1. What is the Shift program?

-Shift is a “one-stop-shop” for alternative transportation resources and up-to-date/real-time construction information for major construction projects in the Golden Triangle area over the next five years.
+Shift is a “one-stop-shop” for alternative transportation resources and up-to-date/real-time construction information for major construction projects in the University City/La Jolla neighborhoods over the next several years.
 The Shift program, formed by the San Diego Association of Governments, is designed to minimize construction impacts to residents, businesses and commuters by providing information and resources to limit disruption, confusion and potential traffic challenges, as well as offer alternative transportation solutions.
 Additionally, the program will serve as a unique hub for coordination and communication between the construction teams involved with each major project.

 2. What part of San Diego does the Shift program serve?

-Shift provides transportation resources and information about major public and private construction projects planned or under construction in the University City/UCSD/La Jolla area, referred to as the Golden Triangle.
+Shift provides transportation resources and information about major public and private construction projects planned or under construction in the University City/UCSD/La Jolla area.
 To view a map of the project area click here

-Over the next five years, there are nearly 50 major public and private construction projects either planned or under construction in the Golden Triangle area.
+Over the next several years, there are nearly 50 major public and private construction projects either planned or under construction in the University City/La Jolla neighborhoods.
 The variety of projects include high-profile transportation infrastructure, a new trolley line, high-rise apartment complexes, university facilities, medical buildings, city underground utility work and numerous private developments.

-As the Golden Triangle embarks on this period of tremendous growth, SANDAG understood that designing a program to communicate information and offer alternative transportation solutions to residents, businesses and commuters was essential to minimizing disruption, confusion and potential traffic challenges.
+As this area embarks on this period of tremendous growth, SANDAG understood that designing a program to communicate information and offer alternative transportation solutions to residents, businesses and commuters was essential to minimizing disruption, confusion and potential traffic challenges.

 4. Does the Shift program cover work outside of the Golden Triangle area?

 Currently, the Shift program does not monitor construction projects outside of the identified project area (To view the project area, click the Golden Triangle Project area box on the Construction Map

 page).
 Alternative transportation resources are available throughout the San Diego region through iCommute